Invincible

 N 32

-Only six of these extremely rare decks are in collectors’ hands today.
-Of these six, one is a red Conqueror deck, pictured below.
+In total, only seven of these extremely rare decks are in collectors’ hands today.
+Of the seven, one is a red Conqueror deck, pictured below.
 But this raises an interesting question for us all: why did Mrs. Robinson name this deck “Invincible” in her scrupulously researched pamphlet when what may be the only known original box is clearly marked “Conqueror?”
 The second image below does nothing to put this issue to rest.
 This is a page from an extensive salesman’s sample book of all USPCC decks produced around 1917 and it offers a very nice overview of the War Series.
 Each deck is named on its respective sample card with the exception, of course, of Invincible/Conqueror.